bhnord/activities/README.md

 parkrun is a FREE 5k and takes place every Saturday morning at Danehy Park in Cambridge.
 <a href="https://www.parkrun.us/danehypark/" target="_blank">info link</a>

+### Traditional Irish Music Sessions at The Druid

+**06/07 04:00PM - 06/07 11:00PM @ The Druid**
+Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.
+<a href="https://www.druidpub.com/music" target="_blank">info link</a>

 ### Seaport Smalls

 **06/07 10:00AM - 06/07 11:00AM @ The Paseo at 111 Harbor Way**
 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.
 <a href="https://www.eventbrite.com/e/seaport-smalls-tickets-1308146885549" target="_blank">info link</a>

-### Traditional Irish Music Sessions at The Druid

-**06/07 04:00PM - 06/07 11:00PM @ The Druid**
-Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.
-<a href="https://www.druidpub.com/music" target="_blank">info link</a>

-### Kelleher Rose Garden 2025 Bloom

-**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
-The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
-<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

-### Collective FEST: A Community Activation Weekend

-**06/06 06:30PM - 06/08 03:30PM @ Boston Figurative Art Center**
-Collective FESTervescence is an urban community activation weekend (June 6-8th, 2025) showcasing different offerings from the hub of conscious and creative communities in Boston metro area, bringing it to the wider public in an accessible way, and strengthening the cohesion of gatherers, activists, artists, healers, wellness practitioners, and other space-holders in our community and adjacent communities.
-<a href="https://collectiveffervescenceboston.com/festival" target="_blank">info link</a>

-### Summer in the City 2025: Free Live Music on the Harborwalk

-**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
-The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
-<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

-### Concerts in the Courtyard at Boston Public Library

-**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
-The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
-<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

-### Adaptive Recreation Fair

-**06/07 10:00AM - 06/07 03:00PM @ Herter Park/Artesani Playground**
-Join DCR’s Universal Access Program and other adaptive recreation organizations for an accessible and inclusive day of fun and networking along the Charles River!
-<a href="https://www.mass.gov/event/dcr-uap-2025-adaptive-recreation-fair-06-07-2025" target="_blank">info link</a>

 ### Fenway Open Studios

 **06/07 11:00AM - 06/07 05:00PM @ Fenway Studios**
 The Fenway Studios on Ipswich Street are the oldest purpose-built artist studios in the country, and they’re only open to the public twice a year 🎨On Saturday, June 7 visit the studios 11am-5pm.
 <a href="https://www.instagram.com/p/DKM50aUO_7-/" target="_blank">info link</a>

+### Adaptive Recreation Fair-CANCELLED

+**06/07 10:00AM - 06/07 03:00PM @ Herter Park/Artesani Playground**
+Join DCR’s Universal Access Program and other adaptive recreation organizations for an accessible and inclusive day of fun and networking along the Charles River!
+<a href="https://www.mass.gov/event/dcr-uap-2025-adaptive-recreation-fair-06-07-2025" target="_blank">info link</a>

 ### Surfrider Massachusetts Savin Hill/Malibu Beach Cleanup